Braised Leeks

 Garden Frittata

-Frittatas are my current go-to for an easy, satisfying dinner incorporating a lot of greens and whatever else is in the garden (it also makes great next-day leftovers, cold): This particular evening I caramelized onions and fresh garlic (low heat, 15+ minutes?), sauteed morels in butter, and wilted chard and kale (cutting out the stems first and cooking them for a bit longer so they would soften).
-If I’m not in a hurry (e.g. already very hungry) I usually cook the components separately even though it dirties another pan or takes some extra time– everything takes a different amount of time to cook well. ...
+Frittatas are my current go-to for an easy, satisfying dinner incorporating a lot of greens and whatever else is in the garden (it also makes great next-day leftovers, cold): This particular evening I softened onions and fresh garlic (low heat, 15-20 minutes), sauteed morels in butter, and wilted chard and kale (cutting out the stems first and cooking them for a bit longer).
+If I’m not in a hurry (i.e. not already hungry) I usually cook the components separately even though it uses another pan or takes some extra time– everything takes a different amount of time to cook well. ...

 June 10, 2018